-We inspected the audiology, dental, eye, and kidney transplant clinics; the intensive care, inpatient MH, and medical surgical (7E and 5W) units; and the Emergency Department.
-We also performed perimeter inspections of the endoscopy and specialty clinics' construction sites.
+We inspected the Emergency Department, inpatient units (community living center -1, 7A medical/surgical, surgical intensive care, and MH), and outpatient clinics (1D primary care and 8A geriatric care).
+We also performed a perimeter inspection of the 8B construction site.
 Additionally, we reviewed relevant documents, including 10 employee training and competency records, and conversed with key employees and managers.
 The table below shows the areas reviewed for this topic.
 Any items that did not apply to this facility are marked NA.
 The facility generally met requirements.
-We made no recommendations.
+We made no recommendations

 NM Areas Reviewed for General EOC Findings Recommendations

 EOC Committee minutes reflected sufficient

 detail regarding identified deficiencies,

 corrective actions taken, and tracking of

 corrective actions to closure for the facility

 and the community based outpatient clinics.

 The facility conducted an infection

 prevention risk assessment.

 Infection Prevention/Control Committee

 minutes documented discussion of identified

 high-risk areas, actions implemented to

 address those areas, and follow-up on

 implemented actions and included analysis

 of surveillance activities and data.

 The facility had established a process for

 cleaning equipment.

 The facility conducted required fire drills in

 buildings designated for health care

 occupancy and documented drill critiques.

-1 The facility had a policy/procedure/guideline
+The facility had a policy/procedure/guideline

-1 for identification of individuals entering the
+for identification of individuals entering the

 1 facility, and units/areas complied with

 requirements.

+The facility met fire safety requirements.

 NM Areas Reviewed for General EOC (continued) Findings Recommendations

-The facility met fire safety requirements.

 The facility met environmental safety

 requirements.

 The facility met infection prevention

 requirements.

 The facility met medication safety and

 security requirements.

-The facility met patient privacy requirements.
+The facility met privacy requirements.

 The facility complied with any additional

 elements required by VHA, local policy, or

 other regulatory standards.

 Areas Reviewed for SCI Center

 NA The facility completed and documented

 required inspection checklists of all ceiling

 mounted patient lifts.

 NA The facility met fire safety requirements in

 the SCI Center.

 NA The facility met environmental safety

 requirements in the SCI Center.

-NA The facility met infection prevention requirements in the SCI Center.
+NA The facility met infection prevention

+requirements in the SCI Center.

 NA The facility met medication safety and

 security requirements in the SCI Center.

 NA The facility met patient privacy requirements

-1.1.1 in the SCI Center.
+in the SCI Center.

 NA The facility complied with any additional

 elements required by VHA, local policy, or

 other regulatory standards.

 Areas Reviewed for Emergency

 Management

 The facility had a documented Hazard

 Vulnerability Assessment and reviewed the

 assessment annually.